Our promise to you

 - We’ll make sure that anyone who represents us is aware of how to recognise someone who may be vulnerable, and sticks to the policies we’ve put in place to safeguard them.

-- We’ll comply with current regulations and best practice set out by regulatory bodies such as the Charity Commission and the Fundraising Regulator.
+- We’ll comply with current regulations and best practice set out by regulatory and professional membership bodies such as the Charity Commission, Fundraising Regulator and the Institute of Fundraising.

 - We’ll ask you to tell us when something goes wrong.